CrazyForks/DebDroid/README.md

 This launches the environment and gives you a shell inside Debian.

+Inside the chroot shell, users can execute the `exit` command to leave the environment and automatically unmount the filesystems.

+### Running Single Commands

-You can also run a specific command directly:
+You can run a specific command inside the chroot without starting an interactive shell.

+For example:

 ```bash
 su
 sh /sdcard/debdroid/debdroid.sh apt update
 ```

+This will execute the `apt update` command directly in the chroot environment.

+## Patching

-If you encounter issues inside the chroot, DebDroid includes patch scripts in `/sdcard/debdroid/patch`.
+If certain utilities or packages don’t work correctly inside the chroot, you can apply the provided patch scripts located in `/sdcard/debdroid/patch`.

+Run a patch script like this:

 ```bash
 su
 sh /sdcard/debdroid/debdroid.sh sh /sdcard/debdroid/patch/<script>
 ```

-Inside the chroot shell, users can execute the `exit` command to leave the environment and automatically unmount the filesystems.
+These scripts fix common problems, such as networking issues or other environment-specific quirks.

 ## Notes